amooma/rails-4.2-book/chapter03-first-steps-with-rails.md

 With `<%= yield %>` the View file is included here.
 The lines with the stylesheets, the JavaScript and the csrf\_meta\_tags can stay as they are for now.
-They integrate default CSS and JavaScript files.
+They integrate <
-We'll have a look into that in >>>LINK<<<.
+We'll have a look into that in [chapter12 Asset pipeline](chapter12-asset-pipeline.html).
 No need to bother with that right now.

 The file `app/views/layouts/application.html.erb` enables you to determine the basic layout for the entire Rails application.
 If you want